mikechamberlain/dom-element-watcher/README.md

 becomes available in the DOM.
 Uses a [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to watch for new elements.

-Tested natively in Chrome, Firefox, Safari, Edge and IE11.
-Polyfilled version available for IE9-10.
+Tested in Chrome, Firefox, Safari, Edge and IE 9-11.

+IE 9 and 10 require polyfills for `WeakMap` and `MutationObserver` (pre-built versions below).

 ## Installation